missing0rgan/missing0rgan/README.md

 ╰ pronouns are he/him, but preferably they/them ..

-.. transgender (ftm), demi-boy, omnisexual, aromantic .. im not up to get taken into relationships .
+.. transgender, demi-boy, omnisexual, aromantic .. (im not up to get taken into relationships) .

 ╰┈ .. current main interests today is Dandy's World, Inanimate Insanity and Korean Fried Chicken (Object show) : D

+.. huge C'link Dandicus Dancifer and Sprout (Seedly)

 ,,